Understanding how law enforcement uses social media

 The news about social media

 Since the early days of the media, it has been a fun family event to sit around the radio or the television to listen to the news events from the day.
-In recent years media has grown into social media and the websites such as Facebook, Twitter, TikTok, and Reddit have grown in popularity.
-These sites have been described as internet-based channels that allow users to exchange information and interact with the presented information (Bardus, et al., 2020).
+In recent years, media has grown into social media and websites such as Facebook, Twitter, TikTok, and Reddit.
+These sites have been described as internet-based channels that allow users to exchange information and interact with the presented information.
 This shared information can be anything from information about a restaurant to sharing a photo or organizing an event.
 Not only for the general public, these social media sites are accessed by news stations and law enforcement.

 News stations use social media sites for various reasons.
 Gone are the days of simply getting the news from a newspaper or the television.
 Current estimates suggest that 34% of adults in the U.S. get their news updates from online websites or social media (Geiger, 2019).
 Individuals have access to current news stories, while news stations keep track of current events by conducting online research.
 For example, often a breaking news story is first featured on Facebook, Twitter, or through a YouTube video where recordings of actual events may be available.
 Understandably, the media wants to cover hot topic stories, such as the Trayvon Martin and George Floyd cases; however, the media coverage of these stories had a major impact on law enforcement proceedings.